codedby-tomisin-dev/beadify-cli/README.md

-# Beads CLI
+# Beadify CLI
-Beads CLI is a lightweight, efficient tool tailored for hobbyists looking to deploy multiple applications on a single Ubuntu-based VPS (Virtual Private Server).
-This documentation guides you through deploying and managing multiple apps on a single VPS using Beads CLI.
+Beadify CLI is a lightweight, efficient tool tailored for hobbyists looking to deploy multiple applications on a single Ubuntu-based VPS (Virtual Private Server).
+This documentation guides you through deploying and managing multiple apps on a single VPS using Beadify CLI.

 ---